brokensandals/blunt-instrument/packages/blunt-instrument-trace-utils/README.md

 It provides convenience methods for denormalizing extra data onto the trevs and getting basic statistics about them.

 You must already have an ASTBundle instance before creating a TrevCollection; see [blunt-instrument-ast-utils][ast-utils].

-A trevs array can be acquired by using [blunt-instrument-eval][eval], which will also create a TrevCollection for you.
-Alternatively, you can use [blunt-instrument-babel-plugin][babel-plugin] directly, and retrieve the `trevs` field from whatever `Trace` instance you configure it to write to.

 ```javascript
 const tc = new TrevCollection(trevs, astBundle);